memgraph/rsmgclient/README.md

 ### Building from Source

-To contribute into `rsmgclient` or just looking closely how it is made, you will need:
+To contribute into `rsmgclient` or just to look more closely how it is made, you will need:

 - Cloned [rsmgclient](https://github.com/memgraph/rsmgclient) repository
 - Properly initialized [mgclient](https://github.com/memgraph/mgclient), please
-  take care of the `mgclient` requirements
+  take care of the `mgclient` requirements.
 - [Memgraph Quick Start Guide](https://memgraph.com/docs/memgraph/quick-start)

 Once `rsmgclient` is cloned, you will need to build it and then you can run the test suite to verify it is working correctly:

 ```bash
 git submodule update --init
 cargo build